 DMG Mori has founded a start-up company, ISTOS (Düsseldorf), to expand its digitization expertise to support its customers and companies outside of the machine tool industry in handlinge digital transformation.
 ISTOS stands for Innovative Software Technologies for Open Solutions.
 For DMG Mori customers, ISTOS will be the connecting link from an open network across all machines to an integrated digital factory.
 Basis for digital integration is CELOS, DMG Mori’s APP-based control and operations software.
 With a current share of 85% in ISTOS, DMG Mori is creating an open structure for further partners and encouraging strategic investment resulting in digital alliances, possibly even across sectors.
 The ISTOS team currently comprises 15 experienced IoT experts.

 Since the first of the year, DMG Mori AG has been managing its home market of Germany, which also includes the rest of Europe, the Middle East, Africa, and the Indian and Chinese markets.
 DMG Mori Co.
 Ltd. is responsible for its home market of Japan, which also includes the US and the remaining regions in Asia and the Americas.
-DMG Mori has closed Dixi, its Shanghai factory, Louves (Tobler), and transferred Chiba to IGA.
+DMG Mori has closed Dixi in Le Locle, Switzerland, its Shanghai factory, has decided to sell Tobler in Louvres, and transferred Chiba to IGA.
 The highest manufacturing accuracy that produced Dixi jig boring machines has been captured in µmPrecision technology that is available in three models.